khrynczenko/rtsc/README.md

 language that generates ARM32 assembly.
 It is based on the book written by Vladimir Keleshev titled "Compiling to Assembly".

-I do not intend to work on this project.
+I do not intend to further develop this project.
 I did it as a learning exercise.

 ## How to use?